Alzheimer’s, Dementia,

 - Chronic fatigue

-Patients that have suffered from severe strokes often have to go through some sort of rehabilitation program to get lost functions back.
+Patients who have suffered from severe strokes often have to go through some sort of rehabilitation program to regain lost functions.
 Some of the programs that they could participate in are:

 - Speech therapy